 She hung up feeling uneasy, but also hopeful.
 Could this really be the solution?
 Or are debt relief companies a scam?

-In part one of a two-part series on debt relief agencies, we explore what they do and the pros and cons of using them.
+In part one of this two-part series on debt relief agencies, we explore what they do and the pros and cons of using them.

 What Debt Relief Agencies Do